Chart Color Schemes

 In terms of cultural diversity, Thornlands records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Thornlands has a higher than average cultural diversity, with 9.2% of its population speaking a language other than English at home and 26.3% born overseas.
-Christianity is the predominant religion in Thornlands, accounting for 52.4%.
-While Judaism comprises only 0.1%, this is comparable to Greater Brisbane's figure.
+Thornlands, surveyed in June 2016, had a higher-than-average cultural diversity with 9.2% of its population speaking languages other than English at home and 26.3% born overseas.
+Christianity was the predominant religion, accounting for 52.4%.
+Judaism, though small at 0.1%, was proportionately similar to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity